Photonico/o-B14_20241024/README.md

-# Bulk o-B14
+# o-B14

-A study on Bulk o-B14 with DFT.
+A study on o-B14 with DFT.

 ## License